 Notes on tree growth and farm improvements.

 We are constantly reinvesting your service installments and fine tuning to perfect our growing practices for the long haul.
 Your service fees really allow us to improve quickly and effectively.
-Thank you!
+Thank you for being part of our eco-conscious change to the Christmas Season!